RTA 2007 Trial

 The Schoolzone Santa was monitoring half a dozen of the 100 sites.
 He recorded and photographed the following failures during the trial.
 Full details are on his web site.

-The above fault trend with the RTA's much-hyped "new technology" lights has continued.
+The above fault trend with the RTA's much-hyped "new technology" lights continued following the trial.
 Notable examples include:

-Only one type of lights was 100% reliable during the trial (and for the 2 years since then) - those that I installed at Peakhurst and Lugarno costing $350 each.
+Only one type of lights was 100% reliable during the trial (and for the 3 following years) - the cheap ones installed at Peakhurst and Lugarno.

 The lights used in the original trial cost $12,000 per sign.